matteote/spanner-graph-workshop/module04/README.md

 gcloud storage buckets create gs://$BUCKET_NAME/ --location=$REGION
 ```

-Edit `users-manifest.json`.
+#### Edit the manifest

+Edit `users-manifest.json` using the Cloud Shell editor.

 Replace `BUCKET_NAME` with the name of the bucket you created.

-Copy `users-manifest.json` and `users.csv` to the bucket.
+#### Copy manifest and data to the bucket

+Modify the following script:

-Set `BUCKET_NAME` to the name of the bucket you have just created created.
+- Set `BUCKET_NAME` to the name of the bucket you have just created created.

+Run the script to copy `users-manifest.json` and `users.csv` to the bucket.

 ```shell
 BUCKET_NAME=my_bucket_name